 Today, the Internet and dedicated wide area network (WAN) resources allow direct connections between the data center and remote offices.
 Remote offices can now access applications and data from the data center, and backup tasks can take place without the intervention of any remote employees.

 Wide-area file services (WAFS) technology allows remote users to access files at LAN speeds over a WAN.
 This alleviates the need for remote storage so corporations can consolidate servers and storage back to the data center.
+WAFS technology is almost always implemented as an appliance that is installed at each end of the WAN link.
+WAFS is regarded as a subset of WAN optimization, which embraces three areas: protocol acceleration, data compression and caching.

 Protocol acceleration deals with the "chattiness" of applications.
 Protocol acceleration reduces the number of handshakes required as applications open or close files and boosts data movement by altering the size and characteristics of network packets.